Hermit

 Common ground beneath the seat

-Common ground beneath the gas tank
+Common ground to battery beneath gas tank